Bay Area Music and Venues

 Bay Area Music Choices

 Remember that a number of these clubs are 21 and older establishments.
 However, many venues offer shows for all ages.
-Make sure you know what the club is going to ask of you, prior to showing up for whatever you want to see.
+Make sure you know what the club is going to ask of you, prior to showing up for whatever you want to see, and remember to designate a driver for a safe ride home, reminds San Diego DUI Defense Attorneys.

 Boss Hogg and Widespread Panic are just two major shows coming to the Bay Area soon.
 Comparing just those two groups should give you a pretty good idea of what you can find.
 As you check out shows featuring the likes of Blonde Redhead, you can also come across artists UB40, the legendary Sublime, Band of Horses, or even Creed Bratton (better known these days for his starring role on TV’s The Office).
 On the same night you head out to catch some 90’s nostalgia, there will likely be an indie hip hop show that only fifteen people know about.
 Move a couple of buildings down from that, and you might discover the next big thing in folk or alternative country.